RainbowMiner/RainbowMiner/README.md

 ### Config\mrr.config.txt

 If pool MiningRigRentals is in use, this file contains per worker name specific configuration parameters.
-Setting any parameter to a value other then empty string will override the same-name main parameter in pools.config.txt
+Setting any parameter to a value other than empty string will override the same-name main parameter in pools.config.txt

 ### Config\mrralgorithms.config.txt